projectacrn/acrn-hypervisor/doc/developer-guides/hld/hv-vm-management.rst

 ===========================

-The hypervisor is the owner to control pre-launched and Service VM's state by calling VM APIs directly, and it follows the design of system power management.
+The hypervisor is the owner to control pre-launched and Service VM's state by calling VM APIs directly, following the design of system power management.
 Please refer to ACRN power management design for more details.